dpendery/jetti/README.md

 sam package --template-file template.yaml --output-template-file package.yml --s3-bucket YOUR_S3_BUCKET_NAME

-sam deploy --template-file package.yml --stack-name order-shipments-dev --capabilities CAPABILITY_IAM
+sam deploy --template-file package.yml --stack-name jetti-poc --capabilities CAPABILITY_IAM
 ```

 *Note: The stack-name will be the name of the CloudFormation stack that's created/updated by the deployment.
-For now "order-shipments-dev" should be sufficient.*
+For now "jetti-poc" should be sufficient.*

+*Note:  Be sure to specify an appropriate AWS profile when there are multiple profiles.*